 College of International Security Affairs

-The mission of the College of International Security Affairs (CISA) is to educate and prepare civilian and military national security professionals and future leaders from the United States and partner nations for the strategic challenges of the contemporary security environment.
+The mission of the College of International Security Affairs (CISA) is to educate joint warfighters, civilian national security leaders, and partner nation counterparts in critical thinking to inform national strategy and globally integrated operations, under conditions of disruptive change, to prevail across the continuum of competition and war, with a special emphasis on irregular warfare.
 CISA is the Department of Defense flagship for education and the building of partnership capacity in combating terrorism and irregular warfare at the strategic level.
 CISA prepares students for high-level policy and command and staff responsibilities through a graduate, interagency, and joint professional military education program.

 The College offers a Master of Arts Degree in Strategic Security Studies to students enrolled in either a full-time or part-time basis.
 CISA collaborates with US Government departments and agencies to tailor professional graduate education development programs to equip employees with the knowledge and skills needed to meet the growing and ever-changing demands of today's complex world.